krshrimali/python-impact-analyzer/README.md

 - Analyzes Python code to build a dependency graph between functions and methods
 - Identifies which functions would be impacted by changes to a specific function
+- Tracks if conditions and identifies functions impacted by changes to them
+- Analyzes shared variables between if conditions across different functions
 - Supports analyzing individual files or entire directories
 - Handles object-oriented code with classes and methods
 - Can identify impacts based on function name or line number